 - Pools increase the aesthetic value of your yard.
 A well-maintained and landscaped pool can be a beautiful feature of your home’s landscaping, whether it stays behind a fence for only you to see or is visible to the street.
 Create cozy sitting areas, strategically place a few lounge chairs and add a sunshade and voila – your own tropical paradise.

 - Pools provide social and entertainment value for you and the whole family.
-If you’re the family member or friend who has a pool, you’ll likely have the opportunity to host plenty of social events.
+If you’re a family member or friend who has a pool, you’ll likely have the opportunity to host plenty of social events.
 People – especially children – gravitate towards hanging out in or near the pool, giving you an instant way to keep your guests entertained!

 - Keep cool on hot days by taking a dip in your own yard.
 This could mean you save on electric bills by running your AC unit a little bit less, or you could just enjoy the chance to refresh after a sweaty run or walk.